-On macOS and Linux, the path usually looks something like so:
+On macOS and Linux, the path usually looks something like this:

 If you need to set this on macOS, it can sometimes be hard to navigate to the necessary directory, once you’ve clicked “Browse” and are working with a Finder-type window.
 The keyboard shortcut “command + shift + g” will summon “Go To Folder”, where you will be able to type or paste any path you want.

-On Windows, this path should look something like so:
+On Windows, this path should look something like this:

 and here is a screenshot on Windows: